QuantConnect/Lean/CONTRIBUTING.md

 # Contributor's Guide

 Welcome and thank you for your interest in contributing to the QuantConnect Lean open source project.
-This document aims to describe the preferred contributors should follow when contributing new source code to the project.
+This document aims to describe the preferred workflow contributors should follow when contributing new source code to the project.
 This Git workflow is inspired greatly by the [irON-Parsers Contributors Guide](https://github.com/structureddynamics/irON-Parsers/wiki/Collaboration%3A-git-development-workflow).

 # Contributing